unioslo/harborapi/docs/usage/retry.md

 ### `no_retry()` context manager

-We can also disable retry temporarily without having to get rid of the retry settings using the [`no_retry()`][harborapi.HarborAsyncClient.no_retry] context manager.
-This is useful if we want to disable retry for a single request, but want to keep the retry settings for future requests.
+We can also temporarily disable retry without having to discard the current retry settings by using the [`no_retry()`][harborapi.HarborAsyncClient.no_retry] context manager.
+The context manager lets us disable retry for just a single block of code.

 ```py
 from harborapi import HarborAsyncClient